About

 Accessibility Chair

-Shannon McAlister (2022–2025; Seasons 2–4) is a PhD student in music theory and history and a graduate teaching assistant at the University of Connecticut.
-She is also currently pursuing a Graduate Certificate of Interdisciplinary Disability Studies in Public Health at UConn.
-Shannon earned her MA in Music Theory and a Graduate Certificate in College Instruction from the University of Connecticut and a BM in Music Education from the University of Delaware.
-Her research areas include music and disability studies, as well as music theory pedagogy.
+Shannon McAlister (2022–2026; Seasons 2–5) is a PhD candidate in music theory and history and a graduate teaching assistant at the University of Connecticut.
+She earned her MA in music theory and graduate certificates in disability studies in public health and in college instruction from the University of Connecticut.
+She completed her BM in music education with a minor in disability studies from the University of Delaware.
+Shannon’s research interests include pedagogy, disability studies, and the intersection of music and public health messaging.

 Website Committee